web-push-libs/web-push-php/README.md

         'subject' => 'mailto:me@website.com', // can be a mailto: or your website address 'publicKey' => '~88 chars', // uncompressed public key P-256 encoded in Base64-URL
-        'privateKey' => '~44 chars', // in fact the secret multiplier of the private key encoded in Base64-URL ),
+        'privateKey' => '~44 chars', // in fact the secret multiplier of the private key encoded in Base64-URL 'pemFile' => 'path/to/pem', // if you have a PEM file and can link to it on your filesystem 'pem' => 'pemFileContent', // if you have a PEM file and want to hardcode its content ),
 );